Find a Qualified Attorney Near You

 The U.S. citizenship application can also start overseas through a U.S. embassy or consulate.
 This citizenship process is called consular processing.
 The immigrant living abroad may apply for an immigrant visa through the consulate board of the U.S. Department of State.
 When immigration authorities approve the petition, they can provide an immigrant visa.
 The noncitizen will be admitted to the U.S. as a permanent resident.

-The journey to U.S. citizenship can be complicated and intimidating.
-Some rules are hard to comprehend, and the overall naturalization process can be scary.
+The journey to U.S. citizenship can be complicated and overwhelming.
+Some rules are hard to comprehend, and the overall naturalization process can be intimidating.
 But you do not have to go through this journey alone.

-If you or your family member is looking at applying for U.S. citizenship, it is recommended that you speak with an experienced immigration law attorney near you.
-They can help you understand the federal government's rules and guide you through the process.
-They can help assess your eligibility, prepare your Form N-400, and assist with your biometrics and U.S. citizenship interview.
+If you or a family member is seeking U.S. citizenship, legal help is available.
+An immigration law attorney can help you understand the federal government’s rules and guide you through the process.
+They can help:

 Can I Solve This on My Own or Do I Need an Attorney?